-The Kindergarten program is highly academic while also nurturing each child’s social development through the use of centers and structured, creative play.
+The Kindergarten program is highly academic while also nurturing your child’s social development through the use of centers and structured, creative play.
 The curriculum is based on the Archdiocese of Baltimore Course of Study and is as follows:

-Mathematics - Students learn sorting, shapes, numbers 0-50, position words, comparing sets, graphing, measurement, place value and addition and subtraction.
+Mathematics - Your child learns sorting, shapes, numbers 0-50, position words, comparing sets, graphing, measurement, place value and addition and subtraction.